What Every Manager Needs to Know About Succession Planning

 - Knowing the organization's plans for your next potential opportunity—and that there is one—reinforces your desire for career development and career opportunities.
 This development is one of the areas that employees want most from their employer.

-- You are able to identify the skills, experience, and development opportunities necessary to help the employee become prepared for progression when the next job opportunity turns up.
+- You can identify the skills, experience, and development opportunities necessary to help the employee become prepared for progression when the next job opportunity turns up.

 - The ability to work with their manager or supervisor to make sure that the employee has a career plan that moves him or her in the direction of their next opportunity.
 This person is key to an employee's ability to get the experience and education needed for career progression.